Article owned by team: Information Systems and Support

 Sometimes, you’ll want to talk one-on-one with someone.
 Other times, you’ll want to have a small group chat.
 In Chat, you can do either.

-You start one-on-one and group chats the same way: by selecting New chat Chat icon in Teams. at the top of your chat list.
+You start one-on-one and group chats the same way: by selecting New chat at the top of your chat list.
+Dependent on your chat settings, your chat will either open up in the main Teams window or in a separate new window.
 Once in a chat, you’ll be able to send messages that include files, links, emoji, stickers, and GIFs—whatever you need to get your point across.

 The following are more details about each kind of chat: